Create your auth token and configure Sentry

 Find your Sentry Organization ID (slug)

-Your Organization ID is the org slug shown in Sentry.Paste it into your project settings.
+Your Organization ID is the org slug shown in Sentry.

-- Go to Organization Settings in Sentry.
+- Go to sentry.io/settings/organization/.

-- Copy the Organization slug (e.g.,
+- Copy the Organization Slug value (e.g.,

 Find your Sentry Project ID

-You can obtain the numeric Project ID from Project Settings.Paste it into your project settings.
+You can obtain the numeric Project ID from Project Settings.

 - In Sentry, open the target Project.